Reading Time: 3 Minutes

 Body corporate operational rules for common areas typically cover the use of shared spaces, such as recreational facilities, parking areas and rubbish disposal.
 Rules for individual units may include rules around pet ownership, the appearance of units, restrictions on alterations to units and acceptable behaviour for owners, residents and guests.

-How Are Body Corporate Rules Made and Changed?
+How are Body Corporate Rules Made and Changed?

 Body corporate rules can be created or amended by the unit owners at the AGM or EGM.
 Any unit owner or the Body Corporate Committee can propose changes to the rules, but these proposed changes must be approved by the majority of unit owners.